nskumz/kubernetes-secrets/README.md

 ---> Use a generator, such as Kustomize to generate the secret.

+A)
-1. To start creating a secret with kubectl, first create the files to store the sensitive information:
+1.To start creating a secret with kubectl, first create the files to store the sensitive information:

 ```shell
 echo -n 'user' > ./username.key